 Welcome to our updated series on Accessory Dwelling Units (ADUs)!
-This first episode will give you an overview of what an ADU is, basic zoning regulations, some considerations for building your own ADU, and various benefits and uses of an ADU.
+This first episode will give you an overview of what an ADU is, basic zoning regulations in Denver, some considerations for building your own ADU, and various benefits and uses of an ADU.

 - This post is part of our Denver ADU Course.
 ADU’s are a hot topic!
 This series is to keep you informed and updated on the ADU scene.
 View our Colorado ADU Directory list.